KhoraBagle/Gotificate/README.md

     NotBefore:             time.Now(),
 	NotAfter:              time.Now().AddDate(1000, 0, 0),

+Oonce the authority certificate is created it will show up as ca.crt in root folder. open it and install it in trusted authority folder for your browsers to recognize it.

 CREATE A CERTIFICATE SIGNED BY THE TRUSTED AUTHORITY

     go run \Gotificate\src\certify
-certify creates local certificate that is signed by the above created certificate authority below fields in create_and_sign.go set up basic authority info.
+certify creates local certificate that is signed by the above created certificate authority.
+Below fields in create_and_sign.go set up basic authority info.

 	Organization:  []string{"Dogwebsite.com"},
 	Country:       []string{"USA"},